IBM/sms-analysis-with-wks/README.md

 ![Bluemix Deployments](https://deployment-tracker.mybluemix.net/stats/2beb5ac0f2b130c628328825c48f65c5/badge.svg)
 -->

-This code pattern describes how to analyze SMS messages with Watson Knowledge Studio and Waton's Natural Language Understanding capability to extract entities in the data.

-**Background**: Current natural language processing techniques cannot extract or interpret data that is domain or industry specific.
+This code pattern describes how to analyze SMS messages with Watson Knowledge Studio (WKS) and Waton's Natural Language Understanding (NLU) capability to extract entities in the data.
+Current natural language processing techniques cannot extract or interpret data that is domain or industry specific.
 The data (entities) represent different meaning in different domains.
 The best answer to such a problem is IBM's Watson Knowledge Studio.
 Consider a case where we need to extract entities present in a commercial SMS.
 For example:

 ```
 PIZZA!
 Don't Cook Wednesdays are here!
 Get 50% off a Medium Pizza.
 Offer available for single Pizza in-store and two for Home Delivery.
 Walk-In/Call @ 555-555-5555
 ```

-The example above has a few interesting entities to be extracted, such as:
+The example above has a few interesting entities which could not be extracted with conventional NLP techniques, but by using Watson services we can find out the following:

 1. What is the offer?
 2. Who is the merchant?